ansohag/Minigame1-ahagenstein/README.md

 * Background Scene with Green Lawn by Freepik
 * Baby Logo by Freepik
 * Hand Holding Mosquito Spray by Freepik
+* Royalty Free Music by Bensound "Buddy" (for the trailer)
+* Sweet honey drips by freepik

 > Copyright by Anna Hagenstein